psaikido/annelammar/index.md

 Anne has a special interest and experience in working with couples, to support them during pregnancy, birth & bonding.

-She draws from her craniosacral work to heal prenatal, birth and postnatal trauma in babies, children and adults.
+She draws from her craniosacral work to heal prenatal, birth and postnatal trauma in babies, toddlers, children and adults.